OWASP Security Shepherd

 - Change the user password with the passwd command

-- In the VM, run "ifconfig" to find the IP address.
+- In the VM, run "ifconfig" to find the IP address of the network adapter that is not configured for NAT.
 Make note of this

 - Sign in with admin / password